-But if the constitutional settlement encouraged independent voices inside the policy community, it also placed great power in the hands of politicians and officials.
+But if the constitutional settlement encouraged independent voices inside the policy community, it also placed great power in the hands of politicians and officials - and was shaped by the complex, and secretive culture of governance developing in parallel in the UK.
 The distance of the legislative and executive centres of power from Scotland itself, together with the major aspects of Scottish life that were specifically protected by the Treaty of Union, created a uniquely Scottish administrative model, where very considerable political power was placed in the hands of Ministers and civil servants, without being balanced by a nearby Parliament.
 Some of the executive habits and attitudes to power sharing developed with this model remain with us.
 These include the tendency found in almost all government to jealously retain power, and despite the principles guiding the work of the CSG, it is possible to see these habits and attitudes still at work.